Bokjan/LabDIP/README.md

 # Prereq
 For AMD GPUs, you should configure [OCL SDK Light](https://github.com/GPUOpen-LibrariesAndSDKs/OCL-SDK/releases) first (don't change the default directory).
 When NVIDIA GPU applied, you just install CUDA and change the linker directory.

+In order to successfully do brute force DFT, you should modify the default TDR settings.
+Check this [Zhihu post](https://zhuanlan.zhihu.com/p/38141415).